 The Occupational Safety and Health Administration (OSHA) has developed numerous workplace regulations designed to prevent injuries and protect the health of workers.
 Laboratories are unique workplaces and in order to address the worker protection needs of these facilities OSHA developed a standard, Occupational Exposure to Hazardous Chemicals in Laboratories (29 CFR 1910.1450).

 This standard, often referred to as the OSHA Laboratory Standard, imposes many requirements, including developing a written Chemical Hygiene Plan.
-The complete Chemical Hygiene Plan (CHP) for all university laboratories consists of three parts: The UW-Madison Campus Chemical Hygiene Plan and Compliance Guide, a laboratory-specific CHP, and the UW-Madison Laboratory Safety Guide.
-These are described below.
+The complete Chemical Hygiene Plan (CHP) for all university laboratories consists of three parts: The UW–Madison Campus Chemical Hygiene Plan and Compliance Guide, a laboratory-specific CHP, and the UW–Madison Laboratory Safety Guide.
+These are described on this webpage.

 This document outlines roles and responsibilities for key personnel, contains policies and practices applicable to the entire campus, and provides an overview of the various regulations applicable to operations in a campus laboratory.
 It also provides information on other regulations such as fire codes, hazardous waste regulations, chemical shipping requirements and other requirements pertaining to the use of hazardous chemicals in the laboratory.

-Each Principal Investigator or their laboratory’s Chemical Hygiene Officer must prepare a laboratory-specific Chemical Hygiene Plan (see instructions here) that includes the following information specific to their laboratory’s operations:
+Each Principal Investigator or their laboratory’s Chemical Hygiene Officer must prepare a lab-specific Chemical Hygiene Plan (see instructions) that includes the following information:

 - Engineering and administrative controls

-There is also a fillable version of the SOP Procedure Form found in section 4 of the above template for users that need forms for multiple SOPs.
+See the FAQs on this webpage.
+There is also a fillable version of the SOP procedure form for users that need forms for multiple SOPs.

 Chemical Hygiene Plan Frequently Asked Questions